-Germany’s Romantic Road is a popular tourist route that spans 220 miles (350km) between Wurzburg and Fussen.
-Along the way, you have the option to stop at dozens of picturesque villages and medieval walled towns.
+The Romantic Road in Germany is a popular tourist route that spans 220 miles (350km) between Wurzburg and Fussen, and along the way you’ll discover dozens of picturesque villages and medieval walled towns.

 Fussen is a charming Bavarian town at the end (or beginning) of the Romantic Road.
 Just about everyone passes through here on their way to Neuschwanstein Castle, but most don’t stop to see what it’s all about.

 Nestled in the hills of Bavaria, just above the village of Hohenschwangau, lies a beautiful fairytale castle fit for the pages a story-book.
 Neuschwanstein Castle was commissioned by King Ludwig II in 1869.

 Our trip so far has been packed with WWII sites.
 We’ve been to Auschwitz, The Krakow Ghetto, and Schindler’s Factory.

 With so many beer halls/gardens in Munich and only three days in the city, we had to narrow down our options.
 A German friend highly recommended the Chinesischer Turm beer garden in Munich’s English Garden, so we put it at the top of our list.
 This place did not disappoint.